sigp/lighthouse-tg-bot/README.md

 The current notifications are provided:

-- When a validator casts a head-vote which does not align with a super-majority.
+- When a validator casts a head-vote which does not align with the majority-voted head.
 - When a validator is active but fails to have an attestation included.